-For agencies this includes:
+For agencies this will also include:

-- preparing and providing documents to the Commissioner's office in a timely manner and in a form that enables ready review of the documents; - providing additional information to the Commissioner's office when requested; - attending the Commissioner's office for meetings and conferences; and - participating constructively in the external review process.
+• preparing and providing documents to the Commissioner in a timely manner and in a form that enables ready review of the documents.

-The Commissioner usually deals with complaints in three stages, as outlined below.
+The Commissioner usually deals with applications for external review in three stages, as outlined below.